holoviz/holoviews/doc/FAQ.rst

   curve = hv.Curve(df, ('x_col', 'X Label'), 'y_col')

+This is the recommended way to specify labels in a declarative way, which will persist when applying operations to your data.
 You can also change the labels later, even after the object has been defined, by passing arguments (or an unpacked dictionary) to .redim.label():

 .. code:: python

   curve = hv.Curve(df, 'x_col', 'y_col')
   curve = curve.redim.label(x_col='X Label', y_col='Label for Y')

+To override a label for plotting it is also possible to use the `xlabel` and `ylabel` plot options:

+  hv.Curve(df, 'x_col', 'y_col').options(
+      xlabel='X Label', ylabel='Label for Y'
+  )

 **Q: How do I adjust the x/y/z axis bounds (matplotlib's xlim, ylim)?**

 **A:** Pass an unpacked dictionary containing the kdims/vdims' names as keys and a tuple of the bounds as values into obj.redim.range().

 This constrains the bounds of x_col to (0, max(x_col)).